tjanczuk/tomasz.janczuk.org/_posts/2016-03-30-webtasks-with-custom-domain.md

 Congratulations, you have just set up custom domain access with SSL to [Auth0 Webtasks](https://webtask.io).
 You can now access any previously created webtasks using the custom domain name and a simplified URL path, e.g. *https://serverless.host/tjanczuk/dudesays*.
 Note how the `/api/run` part of the URL is now absent.
 Given that, you can only *execute* created webtasks using the custom domain name.
 Webtask management HTTP APIs must be invoked using the shared webtask domain name, e.g. https://webtask.it.auth0.com/api/.

-For example, a webtask you were previously able to access at [https://webtask.it.auth0.com/api/run/tjanczuk/dudesays](https://webtask.it.auth0.com/api/run/tjanczuk/dudesays) you can now call using [https://serverless.host/tjanczuk/dudesays](https://serverless.host/tjanczuk/dudesays) (notice the custom domain we just set up and the lack of */api/run* URL segments):
+For example, a webtask you were previously able to access at [https://tjanczuk.sandbox.auth0-extend.com/coffee4tomek](https://tjanczuk.sandbox.auth0-extend.com/coffee4tomek) you can now call using [https://serverless.host/tjanczuk/dudesays](https://serverless.host/tjanczuk/dudesays):

 <img src="/assets/post_images/2016-03-30/7.png" class="tj-img-diagram-75" alt="Auth0 Webtasks: backendless appliaction with backend logic">